mtraudt412/LunchMenu/README.md

 _Make sure the option to install Bundled Python is checked._

 _Accept the options to Start Google Cloud SDK Shell and run gcloud init._

+You will be asked if you want to create a new Google App Engine project.
+You should skip this step.

 ### Install components required for our project: